scala/docs.scala-lang/sips/pending/_posts/2013-05-31-improved-lazy-val-initialization.md

       lazy val a0 = B.b
       lazy val a1 = 17
     }

     object B {
       lazy val b = A.a1
     }

 The initialization block of `a0` above refers to `b` in B, and the initialization of `B.b` refers to `A.a1`.
-While a circular dependency exists between these two objects, there is actually no circular dependency **between specific lazy vals** `a0`, `a1` and `b`.
+While a circular dependency exists between these two objects, there is no circular dependency **between specific lazy vals** `a0`, `a1` and `b`.

-In the current lazy vals implementation there exists a possibility of a deadlock if thread Ta attempts to initialize `A.a0` and thread Tb attempts to initialize `B.b`.
-Assume now that both Ta and Tb start the synchronized blocks simultaneously - a deadlock can occur due to each thread trying to grab a lock of the other object and not releasing their own until the initialization completes.
+In the scheme, there exists a possibility of a deadlock if thread Ta attempts to initialize `A.a0` and thread Tb attempts to initialize `B.b`.
+Assume that both Ta and Tb start their synchronized blocks simultaneously.
+A deadlock can occur due to each thread trying to grab the lock of the other object, while holding their own lock until the initialization completes.

 This SIP attempts to address this issue.

 ### Circular dependencies ###

 Assume there are two objects A and B with lazy vals `a` and `b` respectively, where `a` needs `b` for initialization and vice versa.
-The current lazy vals implementation can cause a deadlock in this situation.
-Furthermore, in a single threaded scenario lazy val circular dependencies also lead to stack overflows with the current implementation:
+The current implementation scheme can cause a deadlock in this situation.
+Furthermore: in a single threaded scenario, circular dependencies between lazy vals lead to stack overflows with the current implementation:

     scala> object Test {
       |   object A { lazy val a: Int = B.b }
       |   object B { lazy val b: Int = A.a }
       | }
     defined object Test

     scala> Test
     res0: Test.type = Test$@6fd1046d

     scala> Test.A.a
     java.lang.StackOverflowError